Proof Requirements in a Contested Proceeding

 If the will is self-proved, compliance with signature requirements for execution is conclusively presumed and other requirements of execution are presumed subject to rebuttal without the testimony of any witness upon filing the will and the acknowledgment and affidavits annexed or attached thereto, unless there is proof of fraud or forgery affecting the acknowledgment or affidavit.

 A.R.S. § 14-3406(B)The only way to overcome these presumptions is by proving fraud or forgery in the affidavit itself.
-This is a high bar, which is exactly why estate planning professionals recommend making every will self-proving at the time of signing.
-It provides a layer of protection that matters most when it is needed most.
+This is a high bar.
+As a result, estate planning professionals recommend making every will self-proving at signing.